bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sutton.md

 9. Collaborated with scholars from other universities in the field of mathematics to further knowledge and education.
 10. Awarded a scholarship for excellence in mathematics from Marshall University.

 Born 4 February 1903, Cwmcarn, Monmouthshire, Wales.
-Died 26 May1977, Sketty Green, near Swansea, Wales.
+Died 26 May 1977, Sketty Green, near Swansea, Wales.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sutton/)